 Australian Government Department of Health

 Connected Beginnings aims to support early childhood and health services to work together to better prepare Aboriginal and Torres Strait Islander children for school in selected communities.
 The overall aim is to decrease the disparities in school readiness and educational outcomes between Indigenous and non-Indigenous children.

 AHA evaluated the implementation of Connected Beginnings at 14 sites across Australia, involving 25 funded organisations.
-Our program evaluation identified the factors contributing to the program’s success and how it is benefiting individual communities.
+Our program evaluation identified the factors contributing to the program’s success and how it is benefitting individual communities.
 The evaluation will also help inform the development of future education and health services and inform the future directions of the program.